 The mission of our comprehensive school counseling department is to provide proactive, developmentally appropriate, and culturally relevant counseling interventions in a supportive and warm environment.
 The program champions student wellness and success in the domains of social/emotional, academic, and college and career.
-This is directly delivered to students through small groups, classroom lessons, school-wide initiatives, check ins, and brief solution-focused individual counseling.
+This is directly delivered to students through small groups, classroom lessons, check ins, and brief solution-focused individual counseling.
 Students are also served indirectly by the family-school-community partnership in the form of referrals, collaboration, and consultation.

 All Genesee Hill Elementary students know they are capable learners with unique talents, interests, and values that adds value to our community.
 Every student is equipped with the knowledge, skills, and attitudes to be socially and emotionally aware, academically successful, and college and career aware.